DaveParillo/intermediate-cpp/_sources/beginnings/debugging.rst

 The program ``gdb`` is a text-based debugger for linux.

-The Gnu Debugger (gdb)
+The GNU debugger (gdb)
 ......................

-The standard debugger on Linux is called ``gdb``.
+The standard debugger on GNU/Linux is called ``gdb``.
 This lets you run your program under remote control, so that you can stop it and see what is going on inside.

 Given the small, buggy program: